Article updated: November 10, 2021

-- Once you've selected a date and time, select Schedule, or select the arrow and then select from one of the following options:
+- Once you've selected a date and time, select Done, and then Schedule, or select the arrow and then select from one of the following options:

-- Save draft - Save the post as a draft and return to polish or review it at another time.
+- Save draft - Save the post as a draft to polish or review it at another time.
 You can find your drafts in the Publisher.

 - Schedule and reuse accounts - Schedule your post, retain your social account choices, and begin a new post to those same social accounts.

-- Schedule and duplicate - Schedule your post but retain a copy of the original content and the social account selection to edit or schedule the post another time.
-A new post ID is created for your tracking needs.
-This makes composing multiple, similar posts much easier.
+- Schedule and duplicate - Schedule your post but retain a copy of the original content and the social account selection to create a similar post or schedule the post again.
+Hootsuite creates a new post ID so you can track each post separately.